pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 Quickly identify existing style violations whilst building up confidence with the code

 <!--
-- Be aware of known issues before deployment
+- Be aware of known issues and violations in the project.
-- Clean up existing code smells
+- Prioritise existing code smells
-- Enforcing coding style requirements and checks during continual integration.
-- Standardize the codebase
-- Make the devs happy
+- Reduce team arguments on coding conventions.
+- Make it easier for future developers to know which conventions are required.
 -->

 ---